thomasgtaylor/how.wtf/content/post/2023-03-30-reset-a-single-file-in-git.md

 ---
-title: Reset a single file in Git
-date: 2023-03-30T20:45:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-03-30 20:45:00-04:00
 description: How to reset a single file using Git
-categories:
-- OS
 tags:
-- Git
+- git
+title: Reset a single file in Git
 ---

 Resetting a single file is possible using Git.